JvanKatwijk/qt-dab/README.md

 * [Copyright and acknowledgements](#copyright-and-acknowledgements)

-What is new in Qt-DAB-7.0
+What is new in Qt-DAB-7.1
 ======================================================================

 Since the fourth quarter of 2023 the major version number for Qt-DAB was "6", the GUI had changed a lot since the "5" version, and the basic idea was to increment **major** version numbers when the GUI changed significantly.

-In Qt-DAB 7.0 there are many (mainly small) changes, both in the GUI and in the functionality handled by Qt-DAB.
+Following the Beta version of 7.0, a number of important changes was made, so it felt better to update to 7.1.

 Changes in functionality show in the **ensemble display** which is completely redesigned, and in the way **packet** services and